teraspora/arith/README.md

 - A header and footer with my social media links, website and contact details.

 - Display each sum on a face of a cube seen in 3d and in perspective.
 Transition to a new sum by rotation to another face.
 I think this is all doable in CSS without any Javascript.
 I have made a rotating cube with text on so should be able to integrate this into the current app but for now I am keeping it simple as that is part of its attraction.

+- Possibly set the user against the clock as an option.
+This would need Javascript to track client time.

 ## Technologies Used